RolandBernard/TerminalImageRenderer/README.md

 # TerminalImageRenderer
-A way to draw image buffers to termnal using ncurses
+Implements a way to draw image buffers to termnal using ncurses in C.